xNok/Using-Continuous-Testing-in-DevOps-Workflows/README.md

 In this tutorial, You will implement these steps with Github Action.
 You will also add performance tests into your workflow.
 It is convenient to deploy your application in a `dev` environment before running complex tests such as integration and end-to-end.
 However you may also run your application in Github action for test purposes.

-Those are the steps you will implement with Github Action in this tutorial.
-It is convenient to deploy your application in a `dev` environment before running more complex tests.
-Also, your test will cover more surfaces and detect issues faster that way.
-However it is also possible to run your application in a Github action workflow and test it from there.

 ![](doc_diagrams/ci_ct_process.png)

 Succeding in Implementing Continuous Testing can be challenging.
 It may create frustration for teams that are not used to the fail-fast approach.
 Seeing builds or pipelines failing can be overwhelming at the beginning.
 Prioritizing fixing tests instead of focusing on new features might also be a significant change.